javaica/querier/README.md

 ## License

-The project is licensed under MIT License
+The project is licensed under MIT License.